Inductor and its Working, Parameters, Factors and Applications

 According to the electromagnetism rule, Oersted’s law, when a steady current is passing through a straight conductor, it produces a magnetic field around it.
 The strength of the magnetic field depends on the supply current.
 If the current through the conductor is changed, the resulting magnetic field will also change.
 This magnetic field produced is perpendicular to the conductor.

-The direction of the magnetic field produced can be found using the right-hand rule.
+The direction of the magnetic field produced can be found using the Fleming’s right hand rule or the right-hand grip rule.
 Curl your finger as if you are holding the conductor & point your thumb in the direction of the current.
 The thumb shows the direction of the current whereas the curly fingers show the direction of the magnetic field around the conductor.

 As we know that an inductor is a conductor wrapped in the form of a coil.
 A varying magnetic field is produced by varying the current passing through it.
 The changing magnetic field causes the magnetic lines to cut across some of the conductor, which induces an EMF in the wires.
 This phenomenon is known as Self-Induction.